-Texas A&M AgriLife Extension Service (AgriLife): The AgriLife Disaster Assessment and Recovery (DAR) unit is monitoring Hurricane Beryl.
-AgriLife has been in contact with officials in affected counties to monitor needs and provide support.
+Texas A&M AgriLife Extension Service (AgriLife): AgriLife has been in contact with officials in affected counties to monitor needs and provide support.
 The AgriLife Extension Public Information Officer (PIO) has distributed hurricane and flood preparedness with evacuation of pet and livestock information to social media and media outlets.
 County Extension Agents (CEA) continue to notify landowners to move livestock and equipment out of flood prone areas.
-One DAR agent is assigned to RELLIS, one AgriLife Liaison Officer (LNO) is assigned to the SOC, and DAR agents in coastal counties are available to support any requests for assistance.
-The DAR Agent for Disaster District 19 is working with the CEA for Webb County to fulfill a State of Texas Assistance Request at the local level for animal shelter supplies for evacuees and their animals.
+One Disaster Assessment and Recovery (DAR) agent was assigned to RELLIS, one AgriLife Liaison Officer (LNO) assigned to the SOC, and DAR agents in coastal counties are available to support any requests for assistance.
+The DAR Agent for Disaster District 19 worked with the CEA for Webb County to fulfill a State of Texas Assistance Request at the local level for animal shelter supplies for evacuees and their animals.